Synthux-Academy/spotykach-firmware/README.md

 # Changelog

+### v0.0.22
+Fixes the issue with recording introduced in the previous version.

 ### v0.0.21
 This one changes the way recording is stopped and fixes the issue that could cause pop / burst of noise at the end of the loop.